Alogani/NimGo/README.md

 _NimGo: Asynchronous Library Inspired by Go's Asyncio.
 Or for Purists: Stackful Coroutines library associated with an I/O Event Loop and Dispatcher_

+**This repository is not anymore under active development.**

 This repository is currently an alpha release.
 Breaking change and API redesign won't be avoided.
+All working features can be found [here](https://github.com/Alogani/NimGo/discussions/26).

 ## Goal